light_mode

 Som Sagar

-I am originally from Kerala, India, and outside of research, I enjoy spending time outdoors, especially playing soccer, hiking, and swimming.
+Previously, I received a B.Tech (Honors) in Computer Science from the Indian Institute of Information Technology (IIIT) Kottayam.
+I am originally from Kerala, India, and outside of research I enjoy spending time outdoors, especially playing soccer, hiking, and swimming.

 I’m always happy to connect about research, collaborate on ideas, or share advice.
 Please feel free to get in touch!